posativ/regenwolken/README.md

 proxy.
 For the next setp, I assume you'll host Regenwolken on *my.cloud.org*.

-First start MongoDB via `mongod --dbpath path/to/some/folder` and edit your *local* (means, where you'll use Cloud.app) /etc/hosts (replace 127.0.0.1 with the desired IP):
+First start MongoDB via `mongod --dbpath path/to/some/folder` and edit your *local* machine (where you run e.g. Cloud.app) */etc/hosts* (replace 127.0.0.1 with the desired IP):

     127.0.0.1 my.cl.ly
     127.0.0.1 ws.pusherapp.com # <-- stratus app will drive insane without

 #### as HTTP server

+This will setup Regenwolken as primary HTTP-Server, listening on Port 80.
+Therefore, you'll need root access.

 - check, there is no other process on port 80
-- run `python regenwolken.py` as root
-- finally launch Cloud.app, register and then log in

 - start MongoDB via `mongod --dbpath path/to/some/folder`
 - run `sudo python wolken.py`
 - edit /etc/hosts to